 Dual flush toilets are increasing in popularity, especially in public bathrooms.
-These flush with either two buttons or a handle that can be pushed in two directions.
-Flushing up uses less water to clear liquid waste, while flushing down uses more water to wash away solid waste.
+These flush with two buttons or a handle that can be pushed in two directions.
+Flushing up uses less water to clear liquid waste while flushing down uses more water to wash away solid waste.

 18. Touchless Flush

-It’s never fun to have to touch a toilet handle, knowing that other people have already touched it right after using the bathroom.
-Touchless flush technology makes it, so you don’t have to.
+It’s never fun to touch a toilet handle, knowing that other people have already touched it right after using the bathroom.
+Touchless flush technology makes it so you don’t have to.

-These toilets flush with the same kind of sensors that touchless sinks and paper towel dispensers use.
-Sometimes it’s designed to sense when the user stands up and flush automatically; other times, you’ll wave your hand over it to activate the flush.
+These toilets flush with the same sensors that touchless sinks and paper towel dispensers use.
+Sometimes it’s designed to sense when the user stands up and flushes automatically; other times, you’ll wave your hand over it to activate the flush.

-Flushometers are a common flushing method for tankless toilets that are connected directly to water mains.
+Flushometers are a common flushing method for tankless toilets connected directly to water mains.
 Consisting of one long handle attached to a ball and socket, you’re probably familiar with them from public restrooms.
-If you have a tankless toilet or urinal in your home, you might use one of these.
+You might use one of these if you have a tankless toilet or urinal in your home.

 Finally, let’s talk about some of the bells and whistles you can add to your toilet.